4102

 If you are wondering how other cryptocurrencies compare, here is another article.

-The Role of Shiba Inu’s Burn Mechanism: How does it affect the coin’s supply?
+The Role of Shiba Inu’s Burn Mechanism

 Shiba Inu also has a burn mechanism designed to remove a small percentage of coins from circulation with each transaction.
 This is achieved by transferring a portion of tokens to a “burn wallet” or “dead wallet,” which is essentially an address that no one has access to.

 Burn events are also organized, which involve community members voluntarily sending their Shiba Inu tokens to the burn wallet, which can help to reduce the total supply of the token further.
+The SHIB community democratically decides when to burn tokens, with those holding the most SHIB tokens having the most voting power.
+These community-led burns make SHIB deflationary, increasing its scarcity over time.

 The Shiba developers also launched a coin-burning portal in response to requests from the community to reduce the circulating supply.
 Token holders are incentivized to burn their SHIB tokens and receive RYOSHI tokens as a reward.